 - Lack of discipline.
 Lack of discipline is essentially the failure to exert self-control against instant gratification.
 Laziness, overeating, too much alcohol, lack of physical exercise are all symptoms of a severe lack of discipline and often cause you to end up hating yourself.

 - Religious dogma.
-If you were raised religious, you might hate yourself for being a sinner by breaking the rules of your religion.
-Religion is an outdated lie but since people are indoctrinated with it during childhood, it might be hard to shake off in adulthood.
-(P.S.: Arguing about religion is pointless as it’s an irrational belief so if you hate yourself for being a sinner you should seek help elsewhere.)
+If you were raised religiously, you might hate yourself for being a sinner by breaking the rules of your religion.
+(P.S.: Arguing about religion is pointless so if you hate yourself for being a sinner you should seek help elsewhere.)

-While it isn’t easy, overcoming self-hatred is possible through changes in mindset and behavior.
+While it isn’t easy, overcoming self-hatred is possible through changing your mindset and behaviors.
 The goal is not to fall head over heels in love with yourself and be a narcissist.
 It’s to have a grounded self-image, accept yourself with your flaws, and be content with the direction of your life.